jh2633/password_test/README.md

 - Implement a small front end application that calls the back-end service to measure the password and show the user the strength of their password as they are typing.

 ### To-Dos
+- Extract the 'criteria' from the password class into its own class
+- Allow non regex rules implementation
+- Allow response from 'strength' method to respond with a hash that perhaps contain the criteria the password has met, which can also be converted into a JSON response.
+- Implement and test colour changing for reach of the password criteria that has been met

 ### Criteria for 'secure' password and other thoughts